jmgore75/PracticalML/presentation/Outline.md

 - Identify patterns and gain insight into commonalities
 - Actual data compression

+For today we only have time to go through an example of a supervised classification problem.
+Rest assured however that most of what we discuss today can be transferred to other machine learning situations.

 Some supervised algorithms can be used in an unsupervised fashion by simply running them forwards and training them backwards.
 This is called autoencoding.

 ## The ideal ML algorithm